drduh/YubiKey-Guide/README.md

 By default, YubiKey will perform cryptographic operations without requiring any action from the user after the key is unlocked once with the PIN.

-To require a touch for each key operation, install [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and use the Admin PIN to set policy:
+To require a touch for each key operation, use [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and the Admin PIN to set policy:

 Encryption:

 ```console
 ykman openpgp keys set-touch dec on
 ```

+**Note** Versions of YubiKey Manager before 5.1.0 use `enc` instead of `dec` for encryption.
+Older versions of YubiKey Manager use `touch` instead of `set-touch`

 Signature: